 Yes, to both questions.
 The current sampling unit is burdened with two problems.
 First, it operates at 2 lpm which is inconsistent with physically identical samplers used elsewhere in the U.S., most of which operate at 1.7 lpm.
-Second, it employs conversion factor to obtain an MRE equivalent concentration and use no conversion factor, and is enmeshed in cumbersome adjustments that should no longer be necessary and that introduce their own sources of error.
+Second, it is necessary to use a conversion factor to obtain an MRE equivalent concentration.
+This adjustment should no longer be necessary.
 The lack of precision in the current sampling unit is also no longer tolerable, given our ability to develop better performing sampling devices.

 NIOSH should develop generic performance criteria in order to facilitate development and use of alternative units.
-For example, direct-reading instruments could be very useful to either operators or MSHA for conducting surveys to identify sources of dust or for conducting compliance sampling.
+For example, direct-reading instruments could be very useful to either operators, miners, or MSHA for conducting surveys to identify specific sources of dust or for conducting compliance sampling.
 Direct reading instruments include light scattering devices such as the RAM, the TEOM (tapered element oscillating monitor), or older instruments such as the "beta-gage."
 Some of these instruments also use a cyclone to separate the non-respirable portion and in these instances, use of the metal rather than the nylon cyclone to reduce charge effects would be a positive development.
-The obvious advantage of a direct-reading instrument is that it provides information at the time and place where it is needed rather than two weeks later, thus facilitating identification of sources of dust and therefore more effective controls.
+The obvious advantage of a direct-reading instrument is that it provides information at the time and place where it is needed rather than two weeks later, thus facilitating identification of sources of dust and more effective controls.